funkelab/synful_fafb/README.md

 - using our evaluation data to compare your own synapse prediction method, see this [section](Benchmark-dataset-and-evaluation)

-- training and/or predicting on your own data, stay tuned for our source code release (end of December 2019)!
+- training and/or predicting on your own data, go to the [synful repository](https://github.com/funkelab/synful)!

 Please don't hesitate to open
 an issue or write us an email ([Julia